Zira-integrations/deployment-template/README.md

 * `apiKey` (Optional).
 An api key that will be passed into an adapter function

-# Creation new adapters
+3. Create new adapters
 * Create a new function in functions using adapter.ts as template

-* Add a new config object into contextConfig.json file
+Muli to explain that adapter is a lambda function